Mahjong: Wild cards and jokers

 Some mahjong variants accept wildcard tiles.
 The wildcard tiles are decided at the beginning of the game by choosing one random tile.
 The wild card could be the immediately following tile on the wall, after distributing tiles to all players, or it could also be separately decided by a dice throw.
 Wildcard tiles cannot be discarded and can only replace tiles in chows.
-Wildcard tiles cannot replace tiles in pongs and kongs.
+Wildcard tiles cannot replace tiles in pungs and kongs.
 For example, if a character 4 is chosen, then character 4 and the next sequential tile, character 5, can be used as wild cards in this round.
 (When the wildcard indicator is chosen and exposed, only 3 tiles remain of the same denomination, so the next tile in the suit will also be used as a wildcard, adding to 7 wildcard tiles for 4 players.)
 Also, if a tile numbered 9 is the indicator, the suits circle back to 1, after 9.
 Thus, the number 9 and 1 are wild cards.

 Also, if the chosen tile is not in the suited tiles, the wild cards are decided in rules:

 The bonus tiles are not available for wild cards.

 A feature of several variations of mahjong, most notably in American mahjong, is the notion of some number of Joker tiles.
 They may be used as a wild card: a substitute for any tile in a hand, or, in some variations, only tiles in melds.
 Another variation is that the Joker tile may not be used for melding.
 Depending on the variation, a player may replace a Joker tile that is part of an exposed meld belonging to any player with the tile it represents.

 Rules governing discarding Joker tiles also exist; some variations permit the Joker tile to take on the identity of any tile, and others only permit the Joker tile to take on the identity of the previously discarded tile (or the absence of a tile, if it is the first discard).

 Joker tiles may or may not affect scoring, depending on the variation.
 Some special hands may require the use of Joker tiles (for example, to represent a "fifth tile" of a certain suited or honor tile).

 In American mahjong, it is illegal to pass Jokers during the Charleston.